glue-viz/glue/doc/python_guide/ipython_terminal.rst

     :class:`~glue.core.data_collection.DataCollection`, which is an object that
     holds all of the datasets, subsets, and data links

-  * ``hub`` is the communication :ref:`hub <hub>` object.
+  * ``hub`` is the main communication hub.

   * ``application`` is the top level :class:`~glue.app.qt.application.GlueApplication`, which has access to plot windows (among other things)

 Additionally, you can drag datasets and subsets into the terminal window, to easily assign them new variable names.

 Most of your interactions will likely be with data objects and the data collection, so let's take a look at these in the next section!